Background

 Materials available to download

-Community Training on Public Participation
+Community Training using the Public Participation Resources

-We focused on understanding development from a community perspective, considered legal frameworks for public participation and rights to FPIC in international law and its application in the various jurisdictions, conducted community resource and stakeholder mapping, unpacked power and decision-making, identified alliances, and analysed legal recourse and campaigning strategies.
-These resulted in the development of advocacy action plans and the creation of community structures to strengthen advocacy and community action.
+With partners, we have conducted community training in Matadi, Democratic Republic of Congo, in Opuwo, Namibia and in Kindia, Guinea.
+We focused on understanding development from a community perspective, considered legal frameworks for public participation and rights to FPIC in international law and its application in the various jurisdictions, laws on land ownership and rights, conducted community resource and stakeholder mapping, unpacked power and decision-making, identified alliances, and analysed legal recourse and campaigning strategies which enabled communities to develop their advocacy action plans and the create community structures to strengthen advocacy and community action.

-“These resources were created by International Rivers are designed to put knowledge and power back into the hands of riverine communities in Africa.
+“These resources, created by International Rivers are designed to put knowledge and power back into the hands of riverine communities in Africa.
 Refined through community workshops over a two-year period, these tools have provided, and will continue to provide communities with simple, practical guidance on how to participate in decisions that affect their land, rivers, and livelihoods.
 They have also deepened community understanding of Free, Prior and Informed Consent (FPIC), empowering people to stand up for their rights and to shape development to benefits both people and the environment..”

 Community Testimonies